robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

-The `depend` function takes care of executing our dependent expressions when the value they're waiting for is ready, but if we attach the dependency too soon that lambda abstraction will just end up in an array in the promise object, so our job is not done yet.
+The `depend` function takes care of executing our dependent expressions when the value they're waiting for is ready, but if we attach the dependency too soon that function will just end up in an array in the promise object, so our job is not done yet.
 For the second part of the execution, we need to run the dependencies when we've got the value.
 Luckily, the `fulfil` function can be used for this.